drBenway/pixi-vn-wiki/start/tickers.md

 canvas.addTicker("alien", new RotateTicker({ speed: my_speed }))
 ```

-If a ticket needs to update multiple canvas elements, you can pass an array of aliases to the `addTicker` function.
+If a ticket needs to update multiple canvas components, you can pass an array of aliases to the `addTicker` function.

 ```typescript
 canvas.addTicker(["alien", "alien2"], new RotateTicker({ speed: my_speed }))